 Council is required to deliver an extensive range of activities before, during and after an emergency.

-Some of these activities are required through the Emergency Management Act such as the development and maintenance of a Municipal Emergency Management Plan (MEMP) and administration of a Municipal Emergency Management Planning Committee (MEMPC) to oversee the MEMP.
-The MEMPC has broad responsibilities for ensuring all hazards are considered and planned for in relation to risk and emergency management within the Municipality.
+Some of these activities are required through the Emergency Management Act such as representation on the Municipal Emergency Management Planning Committee (MEMPC) which oversees the development and maintenance of a Municipal Emergency Management Plan (MEMP).
+The MEMPC is a multi-agency, collaborative committee ad has broad responsibilities for ensuring all hazards are considered and planned for in relation to risk and emergency management within the Municipality.

 The key roles for the MEMPC are risk assessment and development and maintenance of the Municipal Emergency Management Plan (MEMP) and sub plans: